 How Long Before Harmful Bacteria Starts to Grow?

-Although there is no point in waiting to the last minute, the general rule of thumb is that bacteria will start to grow in around two hours.
+Although there is no point in waiting until the last minute, the general rule of thumb is that bacteria will start to grow in around two hours.
 The hotter the temperature in the room, the more the food will be kept at a temperature that is just right for bacteria to multiply out of control.
 This does not mean that they will not grow at lower temperatures but that they will grow faster if food is kept warm, but not hot.
 So, if the room the food is sitting in is very hot, especially above 90˚F, you need to refrigerate it even faster, within an hour, at most.

 Separate Large Amounts of Hot Food into Small Containers for Chilling

 If you have a large amount of food, like our stew, and you have enough room in the refrigerator and enough containers, you can separate out the food into smaller containers.
 This is better because the food will cool down much faster in smaller amounts, thus getting it down to the safe temperature of 41° F or below faster.
 Another tip I’ve read from quite a few sources is to place stew or soup into a flat container, to allow heat to dissipate more quickly.
 This may be a good idea, but I would advocate that unless you plan to store your dish in this flat container, adding an extra step is not likely to make a big difference in the overall outcome.

 As well, the smaller containers allow for conveniently reheating small amounts for later.
 This is good because you want to avoid warming up portions that you do not eat.